Kathleen S. Mullins Emerging Leadership Program

 Eligible applicants will:

-- Be a community college with an identified group of diverse students ages 18-22 who have leadership potential.
+- Be a non-profit organization with a mission of serving youth with an identified group of diverse students ages 15-22 who have leadership potential.
 As this program is intended to build capacity, these youth should not already hold leadership roles within the college or their communities.

 - Provide the meeting room and mentor support for the Emerging Leaders group to meet and hold a Community Conversation